-Sustainability Policy Recommendation: Generally vote withhold for individual director nominees who:
+Policy Recommendation: Generally vote withhold for individual director nominees who:

-- Are non-CEO directors and serve on more than five public company boards; or - Are CEOs of public companies who serve on the boards of more than two public companies besides their own withhold only at their outside boards7. - Transitioning directors: It is preferable for a director to step down from a board at the annual meeting to ensure orderly transitions, which may result in a director being temporarily overboarded (e.g. joining a new board in March but stepping off another board in June).
-Sustainability Advisory Services will generally not count a board for policy application purposes when it is publicly-disclosed that the director will be stepping off that board at its next annual meeting.
+- Are non-CEO directors and serve on more than five public company boards; or - Transitioning directors: It is preferable for a director to step down from a board at the annual meeting to ensure orderly transitions, which may result in a director being temporarily overboarded (e.g. joining a new board in March but stepping off another board in June).
+The Global Board-Aligned policy will generally not count a board for policy application purposes when it is publicly-disclosed that the director will be stepping off that board at its next annual meeting.
 This disclosure must be included within the company's proxy circular to be taken into consideration.
-Conversely, Sustainability Advisory Services will include the new boards that the director is joining even if the shareholder meeting with his or her election has not yet taken place.
+Conversely, the Global Board-Aligned policy will include the new boards that the director is joining even if the shareholder meeting with his or her election has not yet taken place.